zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Uploading-Customers-to-Magento.md

 ---
 slug: uploading-customers-to-magento
 redirect_from: "/article/267-uploading-customers-to-magento"
-title: Uploading Customers to Magento
+title: Importing Customers to Magento
 ---
-This task will upload new and update existing customers in Magento.
+This task will import new and update existing customers in Magento.
 The input file should be in Magento XML format.
 If an existing customer_id or email is provided in the input file, the existing customer will be updated in Magento, otherwise a new customer will be created.

 ## Settings
 ### Connection